BoualamHamza/FilRouge-Calendar-project/README.md

 For example, if we have the activities "get up" (duration: 1), "go to work" (15), "take a shower" (10), "brush your teeth" (3), "s 'dress' (2) and 'have breakfast' (15), with constraints requiring getting up before having breakfast, getting up before getting dressed, having breakfast before brushing one's teeth, to take a shower before getting dressed, to brush your teeth before going to work, to get dressed before going to work, and to have breakfast before going to work, then a possible schedule is to get up, then eat breakfast, then brush your teeth, then get dressed and finally go to work.

-On the other hand, if we have the activities "to learn about the subject of the exam", "to revise" and "to take the exam" (the durations do not matter) and constraints imposing to revise before taking the exam , to take the exam before learning about the exam topic, and to learn about the exam topic before revising, then there is no solution (i.e. scheduling respecting all constraints).
+On the other hand, if we have the activities "to learn about the subject of the exam", "to revise" and "to take the exam" (the durations do not matter) and constraints imposing to revise before taking the exam, to take the exam before learning about the exam topic, and to learn about the exam topic before revising, then there is no solution (i.e. scheduling respecting all constraints).

 3. **Part 3**